Joey Worthen and staff sign seven new Owls

 Prior to turning pro, Worthen was a letterwinner and starter for the Gamecocks from 1998-2001 and served as team captain during his senior season.
 He was named the Independent Rookie of the Year in 1998, while he helped lead the team to the NCAA Tournament in 1998, 2000 and 2001.
 In his career, South Carolina posted 50 victories, while individually, Worthen scored 25 goals and collected 15 assists for 65 points.
 He scored 12 game-winners for Carolina.
 In 1999, Worthen represented the United States in international play on the U-20 team.

 Originally from Salt Lake City, Utah, Worthen obtained a Bachelor of Science degree in 2013 with a concentration in retail/small business management from the University of South Carolina.
 He is on track to complete his Master of Science degree from USC in sports management (May of 2017).
-He and his wife Natalie have three children: Slade, Naomi and Simonne.
+He and his wife Natalie have four children: Slade, Naomi, Simonne and Mila.